 Referrals are not required for in-network providers.
-Your PCP or other providers may need to get prior authorization (approval in advance) from the plan before providing some services.
-Please see the Benefits Chart in Chapter 4 for more information.
+However, your PCP or other providers may need to get prior authorization (approval in advance) from the plan before providing some services.
+Please see the benefits chart in Chapter 4 for more information.

-How to get Prior Authorization (approval in advance from the plan) for certain services
+How to Get Prior Authorization (approval in advance from the plan) for Certain Services

-Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other innetwork provider gets prior authorization from us.
-If a service requires prior authorization, you or your doctor will need to request the plan's approval in advance of the service being provided.
+Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other in-network provider gets prior authorization from us.
+If a service requires prior authorization, you or your doctor will request the plan's approval in advance of the service being provided.
 This can be done online at www.Medicare.PacificSource.com, by faxing, or by calling Customer Service.
+Additionally, your provider may submit the request online.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)
-Additionally, your provider may submit the request online.